-The COVID-19 pandemic is far more than a health crisis: it is affecting societies and economies at their core.
-It will most likely increase poverty and inequalities at a global scale, making achievement of SDGs even more urgent.
-The pandemic will put a strain on the district economy, including small business owners and ordinary citizens.
-The Mayor calls on the District communities to pull together to ensure that the people and economy come through this challenge with their lives, their jobs, their businesses and their livelihoods.
-The following displays the status of Covid-19 for the week of 1st January to 14 February 2021.
+The COVID-19 pandemic is far more than a health crisis: it affected societies and economies at their core.
+It increased poverty and inequalities at a global scale, making achievement of SDGs even more urgent.
+The pandemic put a strain on the district economy, including small business owners and ordinary citizens.
+The economy was hit hard and people lost their jobs, businesses and their livelihoods.